Al-ko Caravan Shock Absorber Kit for Caravans with electric brakes

 Do you remember Henry Ford?
 Ah yes, I thought that name would ring a bell.

-Ole Henry never put shock absorbers on his cars until he got sick of the rough ride.
+Old Henry never put shocky’s on cars until he got sick of the rough ride.
 He also needed to sell more cars.

 A funny thing happened when Henry put shock absorbers on all his cars, he sold and sold and sold more cars.